rikosintie/Haas_Data_collect/docs/Pi_5_Appliance.md

 ### Scaling up

-If you only have a handful of machines editing the included service files and changing the name of the `systemctl` commands is the quickest way to create the service files.
+If you only have a handful of machines editing the included service files and changing the name of the `systemctl` commands is the quickest way to create the service files and enable the services.

 If you have double or triple digits of machines that gets old fast.
 You can use the Python script, `conf-gen_xlsx_v1.py` included in the repository and a spreadsheet to generate the files and `systemd` commands automatically.

+It's probably easier to clone the repo to your laptop and run the scripts on it.
+The script will run on Mac/Linux/Windows and you can create the spreadsheet on the laptop.
+Or just create the spreadsheet on the laptop and copy it to the appliance.

 The spreadsheet name is `machines.xlsx`.
-The format of the spreadsheet, is row 1 is a header with the following data:
+The format of the spreadsheet is row 1 is a header with the following data:

 ```bash
 description, username, ip_address, port, name